1mihirpandya/pointTracker/PROPOSAL.md

 Point tracking on screens has been a task engineers toil over--be it tracking faces in Adobe After Effects or tracking fingers on Google Hangouts, on screen tracking is a very useful skill.
 It could be used for learning (drawing on a shared computer window), forensic tracking (tracking a person in a car crash), and more.
 Of course for this project, the tracking will all be done real time based on the computer's camera.

 ## Scope
-The scope of this project is containted to discerning and tracking user defined points in real time using the computer's camera.
-If time permits, I would like to extend the project to pre-recorded videos, and possibly peer-to-peer point tracking (two computers).
+**For now, the scope is strictly restricted to allowing the user to draw on the screen using a bright blue marker.**

 ## Libraries
 ### `ofxSpatialHash`